The Great Control Room Debate: Software vs. Hardware. Which Architecture Wins?

 Key Decision Factors: Which Architecture is Right for You

-Control room architecture decisions should reflect not only current requirements, but also how often workflows, data sources, and operational scope are expected to change.
+Control room architecture decisions should reflect not only current requirements, but how the environment is expected to evolve, especially in terms of data volume, workflows, and user interaction.

 You might stick with a hardware-centric control room approach if:

-• Your operations require absolute microsecond level latency, with no tolerance for variation
+• Your operations require absolute microsecond-level latency and instant signal switching, with no tolerance for variation

-• Visual workflows are fully static and unlikely to change
+• Visual workflows are fully static and unlikely to change, with the same sources used throughout the entire period of control room operations

 • There is no need to integrate with enterprise IT, analytics platforms, or external data sources